Talking With Strangers: Guide For Social Anxiety Disorder

 Medically reviewed by Arianna Williams, LPC, CCTP

-Over 15 million Americans live with social anxiety disorder, an anxiety disorder in the DSM-5 involving moderate to severe anxiety and fear in social situations.
+Over 15 million Americans live with social anxiety disorder, which involves moderate to severe anxiety and fear in social situations.
 Social anxiety can impact various areas of life, including romantic relationships, career opportunities, and education.
 In some cases, the symptoms of this condition might cause difficulty speaking to others, remembering your thoughts, or communicating as you’d like to.

 If you’re living with social anxiety disorder, there are a few tips you can keep in mind to manage your symptoms and receive adequate support.